 Therefore, the exam will consist of 2 parts:

-Bioinformatics and computational biology is an interdisciplinary programme, but each research topic relies on results from computer science/mathematics and biology.
-The exam will thus consists of these two areas with a focus on the student's research topic.
-The specific topics will be proposed by the supervisor and presented to the subject area board.
-As the topic may be far from the expertise of all members of the subject area board that it would be difficult for anyone to test it, 2 experts in areas relevant to the student's research will also be proposed for each examination (these may or may not be recruited from among the subject area board members).
+Bioinformatics and computational biology is an interdisciplinary programme with each research topic relying on contributions from both computer science/mathematics and biology.
+The exam will thus cover these two areas, with a particular focus on the student's specific research interests.
+The supervisor will propose the specific topic, which will be presented to the subject area board.
+As the topic may be far from the expertise of all subject area board members, two experts in relevant fields will also be proposed for the examination.
+These experts may be members of the subject area board or external specialists.

 The preferred form of the thesis is an article-based thesis of papers linked by an overarching research question or theme.
 The thesis should include an overview introduction of approximately 30-50 pages setting the publications in a broader context.
 The purpose of the introduction is to provide an overview of the research domain and a summary/discussion of the results and own contributions, which are then detailed in the accompanying papers.